-Similar to Luminox, G-Shock is designed for outdoor use.
-It is also one of the most well-known watches that has become synonymous with durability.
+Similar to Luminox, G-Shock is designed for outdoor use, and it is also one of the most well-known watches that has become synonymous with durability.
 G-Shock is more consumer-oriented, and as such, it comes in a wide variety of design options.

-The first G-Shock provided a battery life of 10 years, water-resistance of 10-meters, and is designed to withstand impacts from falls of up to 10-feet high.
+The first G-Shock provided a battery life of 10 years, water-resistance of 100 meters, and is designed to withstand impacts from falls of up to 10-meters high.
 G-Shock’s popularity hit an all-time high during the 90s, and you have most likely first heard about this watch during that time as well.

 Due to its large and tank-like design, it was primarily worn by men.
-Casio then released the Baby-G watch series which is a sleeker yet equally robust G-Shock watch designed for women.
-G-Shock is still going strong to this day and is still the most famous watch brand worn by adrenaline junkies, outdoor, and sports enthusiasts.
+Casio then released the Baby-G watch series, a sleeker yet equally robust G-Shock watch designed for women.
+G-Shock is still going strong to this day and is still the most famous watch brand worn by adrenaline junkies, outdoor and sports enthusiasts.

 Luminox and G-Shock Watch Comparisons

-Since both Luminox and G-Shock are in the market for a specific watch type (i.e. tactical/military-type watches), we will be pulling two of best-sellers from each brand.
-As both brands aim to provide convenience for the same market, the comparison will be a lot simpler this time around.
+Since both Luminox and G-Shock are in the market for a specific watch type (i.e., tactical/military-type watches), we will be pulling two best-sellers from each brand.
+As both brands aim to provide convenience for the same market, the comparison will be more straightforward this time around.
 So, let us begin:

 Luminox 3081 EVO Colormark Chronograph Watch

 As expected, the 3081 EVO sports the signature “Always Visible” feature found in all Luminox watches.
-The 3081 EVO features blue and green luminescent hands and markers which looks cool in the dark.
+The 3081 EVO features blue and green luminescent hands and markers, which look cool in the dark.

 Overall, the Luminox 3081 is a solid option for those looking for a sturdy and reliable chronograph watch.
-It has a simple no-frills design which helps avoid the usual cluttered appearance some watches in this category suffer with.
+It has a simple, no-frills design that helps avoid the usual cluttered appearance typical of watches in this category.

-The Luminox Navy SEAL 3050 Series sets to change consumer’s perception with plastic-made watches.
-The 3050 is crafted to provide one of the highest levels of durability and reliability, while still maintaining a reasonable price tag.
+The Luminox Navy SEAL 3050 Series sets to change consumers’ perception of plastic-made watches.
+The 3050 is crafted to provide one of the highest levels of durability and reliability while still maintaining a reasonable price tag.
 Did it succeed?
 It did.

-This all-black watch is made from PC carbon-reinforced case with a diameter of 45mm.
+This all-black watch has a carbon-reinforced case with a diameter of 45mm.
 It may be made from plastic, but this is military-grade plastic and is nothing to balk at.
 The watch also comes with 660-feet water resistance.

-Performance-wise, the Luminox Navy SEAL 3050 Series utilizes quartz movement and analog display.
-Precision is not an issue here.
-Additional features include a date display that is located over on 3 o’clock position.
+Performance-wise, the Luminox Navy SEAL 3050 Series utilizes quartz movement and analog display, and precision is not an issue here.
+Additional features include a date display located at the 3 o’clock position.
 The Navy SEAL 3050 Series exudes an air of confidence with its rugged appearance and sleek style.

 Casio GW-9400-1CR Master of G

 Also known as the “Rangeman”, the GW-9400-1CR is a beast in terms of its durability.
-As with all G-Shock watches, the Rangeman features Shock Resistant Triple Sensor that further enhances its toughness on all levels.
+As with all G-Shock watches, the Rangeman features Shock Resistant Triple Sensor, enhancing its toughness on all levels.
 This watch is also jam-packed with features designed to help improve your experience doing outdoor activities.